Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: The Proposed Approach

-Following the proposed geometric formula, we devise and implement a network module for the geometry-guided deep representation learning for accurate depth prediction, as shown in the red dashed box of Fig.~\ref{fig: framework}.
-The module aims to learn geometric representations using the 2D/3D geometry-related network predictions (\ie 2D bounding box, 3D object dimension, and orientation) as input.~{Specifically, in the training stage, the module first produces a calculated one-channel depth map with the proposed geometric formula as described in Eq.~\ref{eq: depth from height}.
-The depth map is then transformed into 3D maps of 3 channels with each spatial position representing a 3D data point $[x, y, z]$ by introducing camera parameters as the initial geometric input.
-Then, the 3D map goes through three non-linear transformation blocks, with each block consisting of a convolution and taking the previous transformation block as input, a batch-norm and a ReLU layer, to learn a robust geometric representation map with $C$ channels (typically $C>3$).
-We set $C$ as 32 in our experiments.} These learned geometric representations are further concatenated with the image representations produced from the backbone network to learn the depth estimation.
-In the inference stage, we perform the same procedure as in the training, and the final depth output is further used to combine with other predictions, including 2D bounding boxes, 3D dimensions and orientations to produce 3D object bounding boxes.
+Following the proposed geometric formula, we devise and implement a network module for the geometry-guided deep representation learning for accurate depth prediction, as shown in the holistic geometric representation learning branch of Fig.~\ref{fig: framework}.
+The module aims to refine depth estimation through removing input noise introduced by using the 2D/3D geometry-related network predictions as input.~{Specifically, in both the training and inference stage, the module first produces a calculated one-channel depth map with the proposed geometric formula as described in Eq.~\ref{eq: depth from height}, and a detailed description of the computing flow of the geometric formula is shown in Fig.~\ref{fig: compute graph}.
+The depth map is then transformed into 3D maps of 3 channels representing a 3D data point $[x, y, z]$ by introducing camera parameters as the initial geometric input.
+Then, the 3D map goes through three non-linear transformation blocks, with each block consisting of convolution, BN, and ReLU layer, to learn a robust geometric representation map with $C$ channels. } These geometric representations learned by back-propagation in the end-to-end model are further concatenated with the image representations produced from the backbone network to estimate the enhanced depth.